oroinc/documentation/user/back-office/marketing/tracking-websites/index.rst

 You can manage tracking websites directly from their details page.
 Here, you can perform the following actions:

-* :ref:`Share <user-guide-marketing-tracking-websites-share-page>` the website tracking summary with other Oro application user
+* :ref:`Share <user-guide-marketing-tracking-websites-share-page>` the website tracking summary with other Oro application user (available for the Enterprise edition only)
 * Edit the existing website tracking record
 * Delete the unnecessary website tracking